 While you don’t have to be corporation bagging billions of dollars in revenue, you can provide your team with a handful of extras to increase their morale and loyalty to your business.

-The success of your organizations depends on how happy and engaged your employees are.
-They turn out to be more productive.
+Employee engagement and happiness are the two key aspects that define an organization's success.
+If managers can achieve these two aspects properly, they turn out to be more productive.
 You don’t have to spend thousands of dollars on it, though.

 As a project manager, you need to put yourself in your employees’ shoes and find out what can improve their morale and as a result, increases their productivity.